patrickvuarnoz/nova-beautify/Beautify.novaextension/README.md

 * Indentation settings are inherited from the editor
 * Line endings are inherited from the open document
 * Other configuration options can be set as global preferences
+* Option to format selection or document as specific syntax

 ## Invoking

 * Via shortcut `⌥⇧F`
 * Via menu `Editor > Beautify > Format`
 * Via command palette `⌘⇧P` and then type `Format`
+* Via command palette `⌘⇧P` and then type `Format as JSON`, `Format as CSS`, `Format as ...`
+* Automatically formats any selected text or the whole document if there was no selection

 ## Known issues